Kansas Jayhawks football: Nebraska

 The Kansas-Nebraska series was the longest uninterrupted rivalry in college football until Nebraska's departure for the Big Ten Conference in 2011.
 Kansas and Nebraska met for the first time in 1892, and faced off annually from 1906 until 2010.
 Along with the Missouri rivalry, this gave Kansas the second- and third-most played Division I FBS college football series (Minnesota and Wisconsin have played one more game than KU-MU and two more than KU-NU).
 KU is only 23–90–3 all-time against the Cornhuskers (as of the last game in 2010), and from 1969 to 2004 the Huskers rang up 36 consecutive victories, second-longest in NCAA Division I (only Notre Dame's 43-game streak over Navy was longer).
 That streak ended on November 5, 2005, when Kansas defeated Nebraska 40–15 in Lawrence.
 They again beat Nebraska 76–39 in Lawrence on November 3, 2007.
 This was the largest number of points ever surrendered by a Nebraska team; the Jayhawks also set records for most points against Nebraska in a half (1st half, 48 points) and quarter (2nd quarter, 27 points).
 The 95 points scored by the Jayhawks in 2006 and 2007 combined is the largest consecutive two-year total in the series.
 Also, the 32 points scored in an overtime loss at Nebraska on September 30, 2006, was the most by any Jayhawk team in Lincoln since 1899, when KU won 36–20 in the two teams' eighth all-time meeting.
-Former head coach Turner Gill is a former athlete and coach for the Cornhuskers, playing football and baseball during his college career and returning as an assistant football coach for 1989 and 1992–2004.